Ordinary Angels (film): Plot

-When Michelle's health takes a turn for the worse, Sharon steps in to help with the girls, and later persuades Ed to take them all roller-skating, marking the occasion as a tribute to Derek's birthday, though it is never explicitly mentioned.
+When Michelle's health takes a turn for the worse, Sharon steps in to help with the girls.
+She later persuades Ed to take them all roller-skating, secretly marking the occasion as a tribute to Derek's birthday, although she never explicitly mentions it.
 Sharon then meets with the hospital in a bid to eliminate Ed's debt.

 As Michelle's condition deteriorates, the doctor informs them that she only has four to six weeks left and urgently needs a liver transplant.
 Now at the top of the donor list, Michelle requires immediate access to a plane to fly her to Omaha.
 Once again, Sharon uses her persuasive skills to secure the necessary transportation.

 Sharon arranges for a TV news crew to visit Ed's home to raise additional funds, but Ed, valuing his privacy, angrily dismisses them.
-That evening, when Barbara leaves Sharon in charge of the girls, Ed returns to find his daughter in a panic, fearing Sharon is dead.
-Realizing Sharon is intoxicated, Ed asks her to leave and not return.
+That evening, when Barbara leaves her in charge of the girls, Ed returns to find his daughter in a panic, fearing Sharon is dead.
+Realizing she is intoxicated, he asks her to leave and not return.

 As Christmas passes, Sharon finally resolves to quit drinking, begins attending AA meetings earnestly, and leaves Derek a heartfelt goodbye message.
 Meanwhile, the story about Michelle finally airs on local news.
-In mid-January, as Louisville is hit by a major snowstorm, a liver becomes available for Michelle, but she must reach Omaha within six hours.
+In mid-January, as Louisville is hit by a major snowstorm, a liver becomes available for her, but she must reach Omaha within six hours.

 Despite the airport being closed, Sharon persuades them to clear a runway and finds a pilot willing to brave the storm.
 Ed, meanwhile, plans a route to the airport, navigating around closed roads.
 When they encounter a fallen tree blocking their path, Ed uses a roadside emergency phone to relinquish the liver.
 However, a pickup truck arrives just in time to inform them of an alternate plan.

 The news broadcast issues a call for a helicopter pilot, and a Vietnam War veteran volunteers.
 The town comes together to clear a space for the helicopter to land.
 In a moment of reconciliation, Derek arrives to help and makes amends with Sharon.

 The operation, funded by donations, is a success.
-Michelle Schmitt goes on to graduate from college and marries a year later.
+Michelle Schmitt grows up, goes on to graduate from college and marries a year later.